-Identity Sync: If authenticated by the cloud identity service, the user's identity is then passed on to an on-premises service agent to check the user's authentication against the on-premises directory service and sync their identity with the cloud.
+Identity Sync: If authenticated by the Cloud Identity service, the user's identity is then passed on to an on-premises service agent to check the user's authentication against the on-premises directory service and sync their identity with the cloud.

-Federation: A user authenticates via a federation proxy that then validates their credentials with the federation server.
+Federation: A user authenticates via a federation proxy that validates their credentials with the federation server.
 The user is authenticated by communicating with the on-premises directory service, logging the user into the resource requested.
-The federation server can be configured to synchronize select attributes (i.e., as much or as little information pertaining to the authentication request as agencies choose to provide) to the cloud identity service to enable further interoperability of services.
+The federation server can be configured to synchronize select attributes (i.e., as much or as little information pertaining to the authentication request as agencies choose to provide) to the Cloud Identity service, enabling further interoperability of services.

 In this setup, the source of identity is the on-premises directory service.
-If this service is compromised, an unauthorized entity could pivot and gain access to the cloud identity service.
-In this way, agencies should understand that while their on-premises and cloud-based identity services may be architected and secured in different ways, well-known exploits for traditional on-premises-based directory services pose risks that allow attackers to bypass additional security layers protecting an agency's cloud-based identity services in this model.
+If this service is compromised, an unauthorized entity could pivot and gain access to the Cloud Identity service.
+Agencies should understand that while their on-premises and cloud-based identity services may be architected and secured in different ways, well-known exploits for traditional on-premises-based directory services pose risks to this model, allowing attackers to bypass additional security layers protecting an agency's cloud-based identity services.

 The federated authentication solution can enable centralized logging of all authentication attempts, improving the accessibility of logon events during security investigations.
-However, by centralizing all authentication, the increased latency may impact the productivity of remote users that must connect to the on-premises services every time authentication is required.
+However, centralizing all authentication increases latency that may impact the productivity of remote users who must authenticate every time they connect to on-premises services.

-When deploying this configuration, CISA recommends keeping privileged accounts in the cloud identity service and SaaS public cloud applications as "cloud-only" accounts that do not trust the on-premises federations.
+When deploying this configuration, CISA recommends keeping privileged accounts in the Cloud Identity service and SaaS public cloud applications as "cloud-only" accounts that do not trust the on-premises federations.
 This limits lateral movement from a compromised on-premises environment to the cloud to accounts with lower levels of privileges.

-3.1.2 Pass-through Authentication
+3.1.2 Pass-Through Authentication

 An alternative model, described in Figure 4, is pass-through authentication to on-premises identity services.
 In this model, agencies maintain their on-premises identity services and configure cloud services to leverage these resources when users attempt to authenticate.
-Typically, an additional service (i.e., an agent), is stood up within the agency's on-premises environment to validate these users directly with the cloud service.
+Typically, an additional service (e.g., an agent) is stood up within the agency's on-premises environment to validate these users directly with the cloud service.
 This allows the agency to keep authentication on premises and enforce established security policies.

-Multiple options to configure and implement this model of authentication exist depending on chosen provider and organization-specific needs.
-For example, an agency may need to conform to security requirements that limit or prohibit installing software directly on the on-premises directory services (e.g., the domain controller).
-In this case, agencies are more likely to rely on their cloud service provider for an additional service or offering that can handle the authentication request and interface with the on-premises directory services.
-Regardless, authentication happens on-premises while authorization takes place in the cloud.
+Multiple options to configure and implement this model of authentication exist.
+Agencies can choose the option that best suits their chosen provider and organization-specific needs.
+For example, an agency may need to conform to security requirements that limit or prohibit installing software directly on the on-premises directory services (e.g., the domain controller or Lightweight Directory Access Protocol [LDAP] server).
+In this case, agencies are more likely to rely on their cloud service provider (CSP) for an additional service or offering that can handle the authentication request and interface with the on-premises directory services.
+Regardless, authentication happens on premises while authorization takes place in the cloud.

-Figure 4: Pass-through Authentication
+Figure 4: Pass-Through Authentication

-User Attempts to Authenticate: The user attempts to authenticate via the cloud identity service, which begins the process to validate the user.
+User Attempts to Authenticate: The user attempts to authenticate via the Cloud Identity service, which begins the process of validating the user.

 Public Cloud Access: A user's access to the SaaS public cloud is governed by additional protections that provide visibility and enforcement for agency security policies.
-As in the federation model, agencies have flexibility in determining what solutions will best fit their security needs; however, they should include capabilities typically part of a CASB, such as a reverse proxy, as well as logging mechanisms, malware protection, and more.
+As in the federation model, agencies have flexibility in determining which solutions best fit their security needs; however, they should include capabilities typically part of a CASB, such as a reverse proxy, logging mechanisms and malware protection.